cran-task-views/Agriculture/Agriculture.md

 The task view for `r view("ExperimentalDesign")` provide additional information on experimental design for a wide variety of research problems.

 -   `r pkg("agricolae", priority = "core")` provides extensive resources for the planning and analysis of planned field experiments.
-Designs constructed by `r pkg("agricolae")` can be visualised with `r pkg("agricolaeplotr")`.
+Designs constructed by `r pkg("agricolae", priority = "core")` can be visualised with `r pkg("agricolaeplotr")`.
 Agricultural field trials layout can be also be visualised with `r pkg("desplot")`.

 -   The package [DiGGer](http://www.nswdpibiom.org/austatgen/software/) was developed for rectangular field trials; its purpose is to help users determine the optimal experimental design based on the treatment structure and number of replicates.